abhisekbagdas/abhisekbagdas/README.md

 ###

 <p align="left">My name is Abhisek Bagdas and I'm a Computer Science Student, from Infrmatics College of Pokhara.
 I am intrested in joining Devolopers Community.
-I'm curious about learning UI/UX.</p>
+I'm curious about learning new things like full stack web development.</p>

 ###